 Most aggressive toddler behaviors will lessen once the child is old enough to communicate by words instead of actions.

-3. Consider the source.
-What triggers aggressive behaviors?
+Know what triggers aggressive behaviors.
 Keep a journal (at least mental notes) identifying the correlation between how a child acts and the circumstances prompting the action.
 For example: “Kate bit Suzie during play group.
 Suzie had Kate’s favorite ball.
 It was almost nap time.
 Lots of kids in a small place.
 Suzie is very bossy.”

 Grabbing is a common aggressive behavior in toddlers and young preschoolers.
 (Watch that you don’t unintentionally model this by snatching things from little hands) Calmly explain why he can’t have the item he grabbed and ask him to hand it back to the other child or give it to you.
 You may have to offer a replacement for what he has to give up.
 If your child is about to damage something valuable, or is likely to hurt himself with an object, use a no- nonsense voice and show by your body language you expect him to give it up immediately.

 9. Avoid setups

 Avoid situations that bring out the worst in kids.
 At a birthday party a mother setup a scavenger hunt for a bunch of boys — inside her house, of all places.
 To fuel the frenzy, she offered a prize for the winner.
 You can imagine what happened.
 Both the house and the children were a wreck.
 They hit and shoved each other and trashed the house in pursuit of the hidden treasures.
 Bruised skin and bruised feelings resulted.